Sujit-O/pykg2vec/README.md

 [__***Back to Top***__](#Documentation)
 ## Features
-* A lot of state-of-the-art KGE model implementations.
+* A lot of state-of-the-art KGE model implementations and well-known datasets.
-  * TransE, TransH, TransR, TransD, TransM, KG2E, RESCAL, DistMult, ComplEX, ConvE, ProjE, RotatE, SME, SLM, NTN, TuckER.
 * Tools that support automatic hyperparameter tuning (bayesian optimizer).
 * Optimized performance by making a proper use of CPUs and GPUs (multiprocess and Tensorflow).
   * Will be adding C++ implementation to further optimize!
 * A suite of visualization and summerization tools
-  * t-SNE based embedding visualization. (also support TSV export)
+  * TSNE based visualization.
+(Support TSV export)
   * KPI summary visualization (mean rank, hit ratio) in various format. (csvs, figures, latex table)

 Training Loss Plot             |  Testing Rank Results | Testing Hits Result